 - Using the internal NIC: the SBA is connected to the network through the gateway/SBC Ethernet port and the devices internal switch.
 See below.
-If this option is used, only a single network cable is required (for connecting to the - Using the external NIC: the SBA is connected to the network through the GE port on the OSN server.
-See Section 9.1.2.
+If this option is used, only a single network cable is required (for connecting to the gateway/SBC Ethernet port). - Using the external NIC: the SBA is connected to the network through the GE port on the OSN server.
+See Section 09.2